status-im/help.status.im/docs/en/status-wallet/understand-network-fees.md

 !!! note
      [Status Wallet][status-wallet-your-quick-start-guide] doesn't charge any extra transaction fees.
 The only fees you need to pay are charged by the blockchain.
 Those fees remain the same no matter which wallet app you're using.

+## The basics

+- Network fees are charged by miners to process your transaction.
+Miners are network participants who use their computers to validate blockchain transactions.
+- Status Wallet doesn't charge any extra transaction fees.
+- You can [set custom network fees][set-custom-network-fees] for your transactions.
+If you set the network fee too low, it can take much longer for your transaction to be processed.

 ## Who is charging network fees and why

 When you send a blockchain transaction, it needs to be processed and validated by the network.
 This involves the work of miners, who use powerful computers to validate transactions.
 By sending a transaction, you create a job miners compete for.
 Every job needs to be paid, so you pay network fees to compensate miners for their work.